 Also retired, Daisy is a second generation bitch out of fantastic breeding.
 She was always a top class dog with so much pace and style but still with that vital off switch and this has certainly come through with all of her pups.
 Daisy was the perfect dog to forward our important breeding program with the perfect balance of the two things we aim for in pet and working life.

 Heidi, another home bred bitch (Rocky x Daisy litter #1), is very special to us.
 We aimed for the perfect shooting companion as well as the perfect home/family dog but she went one further and became a fantastic trailing dog too.
 She had some real consistent results in the top three before her time came for a win.
 This is very rewarding as we know it’s natural to her and we didn’t push this to start with at all.

 Heidi has a very bright future ahead of her and we are very keen to see what offspring she throws.

 The Flatcoated retriever has always been the family breed of dog for us.
-Although one of the largest breeds out of our pack they are certainly the most docile and from a house dog and young family point of view, certainly our dog of choice.
+Although one of the largest breeds out of our pack they are certainly the most docile.
+From a house dog and young family point of view, they are certainly our dog of choice.

 Flatcoats have had a lot of show breeding in them and that is not something we try and steer away from.
 However we do make sure that any dogs we bring in or use at the Gun Dog Breeding Centre are proven in the field and the show ring.
 This helps us to produce the most biddable dog possible.

 Fidget has been a vital part of our team from day one.
 Although being a typical Flatcoat puppy (ditsy and playful), she completely broke the mould by making it into the shooting season before she was two.
 She is an extremely hard hunter with a sensational nose that given enough rein will find that bird.
 In the house and kennel she is one of the quietest dogs we have.
 Her energy is addictive and she still gets as excited about a canvas dummy than she did when she was a pup.